-I would like to take the opportunity to thank Directors Laura Cioli and Elizabeth M. Robinson for their significant contribution to the Committee's activities.
+At the end of our three-year term of office, I would like to take the opportunity to thank Directors Elizabeth M. Robinson, Laura Cioli and Manuela Soffientini (who replaced Director Laura Cioli on 3 March 2022) for their valuable contribution to the Committee's activities.

-Finally, I would like to thank you in advance for the interest that you show each year in our Remuneration Policy, and I am pleased to reiterate, on behalf of all my fellow Directors, our utmost commitment to the future, confident that, as Brembo shareholders, you will find the information provided in this document exhaustive and useful for you and get inspired by it to continue to provide your positive support during the General Shareholders' Meeting.
+Finally, I would like to thank you in advance for the interest that you show each year in our Remuneration Policy, confident that, as Brembo shareholders, you will find the information provided in this document exhaustive and useful for you to continue to provide your positive support during the General Shareholders' Meeting.

-Best regards:
+Best regards.